 Clipping masks are a handy dandy tool that you can use in Photoshop or Photoshop Elements.
-In digital scrapping, they most often come in the form of some kind of template like full blown layout templates or shape templates like Julie’s Punchy Edges:
+In digital scrapping, they most often come in the form of some kind of template like full blown layout templates or shape templates like Ru’s Random Masks:

-I often include clipping masks in my Bad Sewing Machine Sets as a way to clip your background paper to the right size to match the stitch border:
+Clipping masks are often also included in a stitching pack like this one as a way to clip your background paper to the right size to match the stitch border:

 Clipping masks can often be daunting and confusing to the new scrapper, but if you only knew how easy they are to use and how easy they can make your scrapping!
 So let’s start from the beginning.

 First of all, what IS a Clipping Mask?